jackslinger/glaive/README.md

 - Broken items and unusable spells turn red inventory

 # Changelog

+**0.0.1**

+- Created a fork of the Knave system

+## Knave changelog

 **1.7.0**

 - Updated for FoundryVTT v9

 **1.6.0**

 - Updated for FoundryVTT 0.8.6

 **1.5.0**

 - Add wysiwyg to actor description.
 Thank you smcabrera
 - Finished adding item icons

 **1.4.0**

 - Added Armor roll button.
 Thank you sunflowermans
 - Added Quality / Quanity to inventory display.
 Thank you sunflowermans
 - Added some item Icons

 **1.3.1**

 - Added weapon name to hit message
 - **Added new Spell item type**
 - Updated spell compendium to use new item type spell